CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course3/module1.md

 - Interpersonal skills
 - Theoretical and experimental knowledge
 - Intellectual abilities
 Critical thinking skills empower cybersecurity professionals to promptly detect breaches, communicate effectively, make informed decisions, and implement robust solutions.
-The critical thinking model offers a holistic approach to addressing cybersecurity challenges.
+The critical thinking model offers a holistic approach to addressing cybersecurity challenges

+## Critical Thinking: 5 Key Skills

+- Five pivotal critical thinking skills help form the foundation of critical thinking in every professional field, including cybersecurity
+- Challenging assumptions, means understanding that things are not always what they seem and that you need to dig deeper to get to the truth.
+- When considering alternatives, the second skill is to methodically brainstorm the full range of possibilities and break them into components, who, what, when, where, why, and how
+- The third skill, evaluating data, involves the ability to analyze and interpret information objectively
+- The fourth skill is identifying key drivers.
+That means critical thinkers can recognize the underlying forces or factors that drive a situation or influence an outcome
+- Understanding context.
+The fifth skill is about comprehending how different pieces fit together to form the whole in a cybersecurity scenario.